khanhpdt/khanhpdt.github.io/_posts/algorithms/2016-05-08-algorithm-design-techniques.md

 ## Divide-and-conquer

-Divide-and-conquer is a technique to solve a problem by dividing it into subproblems and then independently conquering each of them.
-The technique involves three steps:
+Divide-and-conquer technique solves a problem by continually dividing the given problem into subproblems until each of those subproblems is simple enough to be conquered easily.
+Then, it combines the solutions to those subproblems into the solution for the original problem.

+This technique typically involves three steps:

-  - _Divide_ the problem into subproblems.
+  * _Divide_ the problem until the subproblems are simple enough
-  - _Conquer_ each subproblem typically by calling the algorithm recursively.
+  * _Conquer_ each subproblem
-  - _Combine_ the solutions to the subproblems into the one to the original problem.
+  * _Combine_ the solutions to the subproblems into the one for the original problem.

 A well-known example of using divide-and-conquer technique is the merge-sort algorithm.